MattShannon/mcd/README.rst

 ===

 This package computes mel cepstral distortions in python.
-Mel cepstral distortions are used in assessing the quality of synthetized speech.
+Mel cepstral distortions are used in assessing the quality of synthesized speech.

 Overview